jsaileruow/radi-db/README.md

 - 02_Simulation_Base
 - 03_Simulation_LBL_PMC
 - 04_Computational_Results
-mean, that you should first read the documentation "00", then go to experimental data "01" and so on.
+mean, that you should read the documentation "00" first, then go to experimental data "01" and so on.

 In case subfolders contain scripts, they have to be executed in the order of the prefix, e.g. in `02_Simulation_Base/FDS_mapped_Snapshots` you find:
 - 00_download_files.sh
 - 02_adjust_copy_FDS_template.py
 - 03_run_FDS.py

 which means: first execute "00_download_files.sh" and so on.

 The actual details are described within each folder.